-The Annual Meeting of Stockholders ("Annual Meeting") of Tilray Brands, Inc. (the "Company") will be held on Tuesday, November 22, 2022, at 11:00 a.m.
+The Annual Meeting of Stockholders ("Annual Meeting") of Tilray Brands, Inc. (the "Company") will be held on Tuesday, November 21, 2023, at 11:00 a.m.
 EST. The Annual Meeting will be held in a virtual format only, via live webcast over the internet.
-You will be able to join the Annual Meeting and vote and submit your questions online during the Annual Meeting by visiting www.virtualshareholdermeeting.com/TLRY2022.
+You will be able to join the Annual Meeting and vote and submit your questions online during the Annual Meeting by visiting www.virtualshareholdermeeting.com/TLRY2023.
 We have designed the virtual Annual Meeting to ensure that stockholders are afforded the same opportunity to participate as they would have at an in-person meeting, including the right to vote and ask questions through the virtual meeting platform.
 Reference to "in person" attendance or voting in our proxy materials refers, therefore, to attending or voting at the Annual Meeting virtually.

-At the Annual Meeting, stockholders will be asked to elect the Class I nominee for director, ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2023 and approve the Charter Amendments.
+At the Annual Meeting, stockholders will be asked to elect the Class II nominees as directors, ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2024, approve the non-binding advisory resolution on the named executive officer compensation, approve the Authorized Shares Proposal and approve the Governance Proposal.
 Management will also respond to questions from stockholders.

-Our principal executive offices are located at 245 Talbot Street West, Leamington, Ontario N8H 4H3, Canada, and our telephone number is (844) 845-7291.
+Our principal executive offices are located at 245 Talbot Street West, Learnington, Ontario N8H 4H3, Canada, and our telephone number is (844) 845-7291.
 When used in this Proxy Statement, the terms "Tilray," "we," "us," "our," and "the Company" mean Tilray Brands, Inc. and its businesses and subsidiaries.